rimeikis/web-project-ideas/README.md

 **E-Commerce Platform**: A web app that provides an easy-to-use platform for small businesses to sell products and services online.
 Charge businesses a monthly or transaction-based fee for using the platform, or offer a premium version of the app with additional features, such as advanced analytics and marketing tools.

 **Telemedicine**: A web app that allows patients to consult with doctors and specialists online, eliminating the need for in-person visits.
 Charge patients a fee for virtual consultations, or earn revenue through partnerships with healthcare providers and insurance companies.

+**Remote Team Collaboration**: A tool that allows remote teams to work together, share files, and communicate effectively.
+Charge a fee for access to the platform, either as a monthly subscription or on a per-user basis.

+**Food Delivery Service**: A platform that connects customers with local restaurants and food delivery services.
+Charge a commission fee from restaurants for each order processed through the platform.

+**Job Search Engine**: A job search platform that aggregates job listings from various sources and allows users to apply for jobs, receive job recommendations, and manage their job search.
+Charge a fee from employers for job postings, or offer a premium service that provides additional features and exposure for job seekers.

+**E-learning Platform**: An online platform that provides access to courses and educational content, allowing users to learn at their own pace.
+Charge a fee for access to courses or offer a premium service with additional features and benefits for a subscription fee.